 The classes are packed with opportunities to explore the Cahuilla culture and worldview, from attending regional Indigenous cultural gatherings and participating in the UC Riverside Powwow to holding class amid the plants in UC Riverside’s new Native American Garden and trying Cahuilla games and foods.

-Victor Andrade, a UC Riverside senior of Chemehuevi descent, took the class as a way to get closer to his own Native California culture, whose language has become increasingly scarce due to colonization.
+Victor Andrade, a UC Riverside 2024 graduate of Chemehuevi descent, took the class as a way to get closer to his own Native California culture, whose language has become increasingly scarce due to colonization.
 “Being able to take this class helped me connect to my roots.
 Even though it’s a language that’s not my own, it’s a relative of my tribe’s language,” he reflected.
 “Beyond the language, it’s helped me see how much culture matters and how it’s connected to the environment all around me.”

 A globally renowned center for marine, earth and atmospheric science, UC San Diego’s Scripps Institution of Oceanography sits at the water’s edge in La Jolla.
 The mini-campus is a 15-minute shuttle ride from the center of UC San Diego and holds public treasures like the Birch Aquarium and the Coastal Meander Trail.
 But only UC San Diego students get access to the Scripps Makerspace, aka the Sandbox.